Xbox Game Pass: Launch and expansion (2017-2023)

 In June 2021, Microsoft stated that it was working on a Game Pass app for smart TVs, as well as a "standalone streaming device".
 Both of these offerings would be built around xCloud.
 In December 2021, Microsoft announced the rebranding of Xbox Game Pass for PC as "PC Game Pass" to reduce market confusion.
 The service continues to be branded with the Xbox logo.

-On January 18, 2022, Microsoft announced that Game Pass had surpassed 25 million subscribers.
-On that same day, Microsoft announced plans to acquire Activision Blizzard and to begin integrating Activision's catalog of games into Game Pass.